-Elton John and John Lennon Once Partied At This NYC Mansion.
+Elton John and John Lennon Once Partied at This NYC Mansion.
 Now It Could be Yours for $14 Million. - NewsBreak

 The blue-brick building was originally built as a carriage house in 1899 and has since been given a contemporary makeover by its previous occupants.
-Two of its prior inhabitants include Mitchell and her publisher husband, Barney Rossett, the founder of Grove Press, and during the couple’s two decades on W Houston Street (from the 1950s to the ‘70s), they were said to have hosted the likes of John Lennon, Norman Mailer and Elton John at their palatial pad.
+Two of its prior inhabitants include Barney Rossett, the founder of Grove Press, and Peter Mayer of the Penguin Group.
+Throughout the years, the palatial pad on W Houston Street was said to have hosted the likes of John Lennon, Norman Mailer and Elton John .

 “The property’s entry level is nearly 100 feet long, and ceilings are extra high throughout with many large skylights bringing in tons of sunlight and views of the sky, plus there are three outdoor spaces, including a roof terrace,” Douglas Elliman listing agent George Vanderploeg tells Mansion Global .